RohanSreejith/amfoss-tasks/README.md

 ABOUT ME
 Hi, my name is Rohan Sreejith.
-I am a CSE AI student in S1 from Trivandrum, Kerla.
+I am a CSE AI student in S1 from Trivandrum, Kerala.
 I am a very big sports, car and tech guy.
 I am a very big car enthusiast, and follow sports like cricket and football.
 I have a couple of hobbies too.
 I play the piano and cello, and I am trying to learn to sing.
 I love coding because I find puzzles and stuff like that fun.

 WHY SHOULD WE CHOOSE YOU?
 You should choose me because I am a hardworker and have really put my all into trying to get into am-Foss.
 I really love coding, am eager to keep learning new things, and finally I am a great team worker and love to work with a great team.
 I am willing to use all my time and push myself to become the best version of myself.